Mystery Operations Event Rules

 -At present, the weapon limitations for the Rio Bravo, Dos Hermanos, and H.W.
 Lewis matches are as follows:

 Rio Bravo and Dos Hermanos: Participants under 13 may use a .22 Long Rifle pistol, while those 13 and older can use pistols ranging from .380 to .44 magnum.
 For rifles, a .22 Long Rifle is allowed for those under 13, and any centerfire rifle up to 30-06 is permitted for participants 13 and older.
 Shotguns can be .410 for those under 13 and 20-12 gauge for those 13 and older, with lead bird shot sizes #6 to #8 only.
+PCCs may only be used as rifles for rifle targets.

 Jade Helm @ H.W.
 Lewis: The rules are the same as Rio Bravo, excluding shotguns.
 Additional restrictions include: Pistol Caliber Carbines (PCCs) in .22 Long Rifle are allowed for those under 13, and 9mm to 45 Auto for those 13 and older.
-PCCs from 30 Carbine to magnum pistol calibers are not allowed for pistol targets but can be used for rifle targets.
+PCCs in 5.7x28, 30 Carbine to magnum pistol calibers are not allowed for pistol targets but can be used for rifle targets.
 PCCs permitted for pistol targets can engage both pistol and rifle targets in Battle Buddies, Lone Ranger, or Survivor Scramble events.

 Bailout Biathlon @ H.W.
 Lewis: The pistol-only course permits pistols and PCCs in 9mm to 45 Auto.
 The carbine-only course allows rifle caliber carbines and PCCs in any caliber up to 30-06.
 The Precision Rifle/Designated Marksman Rifle course is limited to rifles from .223 to .300 PRC.
 Note that magnum and PRC calibers may be excessive for the PR/DMR course, which is designed to be completed with a minimum of 77 grain 5.56 with an 18-inch barrel.

-Other Rules:
+Other Rules

 -*Refunds* Hosting these events is extremely expensive, and the budget cannot be adjusted for individual circumstances.
 However, there are three ways to not throw your money away.
 The first and best option is to give 2 weeks’ notice that you cannot attend.
 Match fees will be held for credit toward a future event.
 Notices within 2 weeks or no shows will not be given credit.
 Option two is if the match is full, and someone on the waitlist can take your place, a refund minus processing fees will be granted.
 Option three is to transfer your registration to another person.
 That person needs to contact me at mysterylightsrng@outlook.com to get their information.